NCA Resource Management Plans & Plan Amendment

 The RMP planning efforts will involve local, county, State, and Tribal governments and members of the public.

-Note: An Environmental Impact Statement will be prepared to analyze the impacts to the human environment related to the new Resource Management Plans for Beaver Dam Wash and Red Cliffs NCAs and the Amendment to the St. George Field Office Resource Management Plan.
+Note: An Environmental Impact Statement will be prepared to analyze the impacts to the human environment related to the new Resource Management Plans for the Beaver Dam Wash and Red Cliffs NCAs and the Amendment to the St. George Field Office Resource Management Plan.
+The anticipated release of the Record of Decision is 2015.